Texas Security Deposit Laws

 house keys sitting next to miniature house

-However, for such deposits to be legally binding, you must make sure that you clearly spell them out in the lease agreement.
+However, for such security deposits to be legally binding, a landlord must make sure that they clearly spell them out in the lease agreement.
 Please note, however, that the security deposit itself is refundable after the tenant moves out, less any allowable deductions.

-If you sell the rental property, you’d need to transfer the security deposits to the incoming landlord.
+Under Texas law, if a landlord sells the property, they’d need to transfer the security deposits to the incoming landlord.
 The new landlord would then assume the responsibility of keeping the tenants’ deposits in accordance with state and local laws.

 Other Important Security Deposit Rules

 • It’s unlawful for tenants to “live out” their security deposit, using it as their last month’s rent.
-If the tenant does this, they could be liable to paying you up to 3X the amount, plus your attorney fees.
+If the tenant does this and you take them to small claims court, they could be liable to paying you up to 3X the amount, plus your attorney fees.

-• A landlord may be able to keep the tenant’s entire deposit if they don’t give an advance notice before moving out.
-You must, however, make sure to clearly spell this out in the lease agreement in bold or underlined print.
+• A landlord may be able to keep the tenant’s entire security deposit if they don’t give an advance notice before moving out.
+The Texas landlord must, however, make sure to clearly spell this out in the lease agreement in bold or underlined print.

 • No walk-through inspection is required before a tenant can move out.